ThatQuiz Test Library Take this test now

 • 18.
 What is party autonomy in arbitration?

-A) The automatic enforcement of arbitration awards
+A) The right of parties to appeal arbitration decisions

 B) Generally, the ability of the parties to determine the governing law, procedures, and tribunal in arbitration

-D) The requirement for parties to follow strict court procedures
+C) The requirement for parties to follow strict court procedures

 • 19.
 What is the role of the arbitral tribunal?